MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/verify-selenium-tools.md

 ms.technology: devtools
 keywords: microsoft edge, web development, html, css, javascript, developer, webdriver, selenium, testing, tools, automation, test
 ---
-# Selenium Tools release signing
+# Verifying downloads of Selenium Tools for Microsoft Edge

-This article provides the public key to use when verifying the signature of releases of the [Selenium Tools for Microsoft Edge][GithubMicrosoftEdgeSeleniumTools].
+This article provides the public key to use when verifying the signature of releases of the [Selenium Tools for Microsoft Edge][GithubMicrosoftEdgeSeleniumToolsReleases].

-The [Java releases][MavernSearchArtifactComMicrosoftEdgeMsedgeSeleniumToolsJava] of [Selenium Tools for Microsoft Edge][GithubMicrosoftEdgeSeleniumTools] are signed using [GPG][Gnupg].
+The [Java releases][MavernSearchArtifactComMicrosoftEdgeMsedgeSeleniumToolsJava] of [Selenium Tools for Microsoft Edge][GithubMicrosoftEdgeSeleniumToolsReleases] are signed using [GPG][Gnupg].

-Use the following keys to validate packages provided by the [Microsoft Edge Developer Tools team][TwitterEdgeDevTools].
+Use the following keys to verify the signature of packages provided by the [Microsoft Edge Developer Tools team][TwitterEdgeDevTools].

-## Public key for validating Selenium Tools for Microsoft Edge
+## Public key for verifying Selenium Tools for Microsoft Edge

 - **Public Key ID**: Microsoft Edge Developer Tools Team <EdgeDevToolsOSS@microsoft.com>
 - **Public Key Fingerprint**: `46EE EB3F 4028 B5CE A4E8  E6F5 A6DC D211 6D3A 3A7A`